airr-community/airr-standards/docs/miairr/metadata_guidelines.rst

    CL hierarchy to the most distal term that is no-contradictory.
    In this case, ``cell_phenotype`` should be used to define the markers that were used experimentally.
+*  Note that ontology-controlled fields allow exactly one term.
+   Therefore, mixtures of defined cell populations either need to be demultiplexed, or -- if this is not possible -- use the last (i.e,, most distal) common term of all cell populations involved.
+Again, ``cell_phenotype`` can be used to provide the markers used in the experiment.

 Specific Use Cases and Experimental Setups